 The VCGLR has the power to ban advertisements or promotions that are deemed inappropriate and may also seek to vary, suspend or cancel a licence that is found to be encouraging the irresponsible consumption of alcohol.

-Licensees who do not comply with a banning notice are committing a criminal offence and can face penalties.
+Licensees who do not comply with a banning notice or restrictions on static advertising display can face penalties.
 For more information, please download the Breaches under the Liquor Control Reform Act 1998 fact sheet.

 The VCGLR will consider whether the promotion is in the public interest.
 Responsible advertising and promotion of liquor plays an important part in minimising harm to customers and to the broader community.
 It also makes good business sense for licensees and for the sustainability of the hospitality industry in Victoria.